November 2021-October 2022

 Organization: Mount Auburn Cemetery (http://www.mountauburn.org)

 Details: Mary was honored to take part in a two-year composer residency at Mount Auburn Cemetery.
 In the first year of her residency, Mary composed twelve new works inspired by the cemetery’s breathtaking landscape and landmarks, using her sound-to-color synesthesia to select the musical components that best “match” the natural color palette of each location at different times of year.
 In January of 2017, the works were recorded by a 19-piece chamber orchestra at WGBH Studios of Boston MA, and were released online as a digital album on June 3rd 2017.
 The works were premiered at Mount Auburn Cemetery in concert on June 3rd 2017 (Spring Suite) and November 4th 2017 (Autumn Suite).
-The audio recordings are now permanently featured in Mount Auburn Cemetery’s free mobile app, allowing visitors to the cemetery to experience the music in the setting that inspired it.
-(View a brief documentary of this project HERE.)
+The audio recordings were also featured in Mount Auburn Cemetery’s 2017-era mobile app, allowing visitors to the cemetery to experience the music in the setting that inspired it.
+(View a brief documentary of this project HERE, and the full Mount Auburn Cemtery Composer Residency project page HERE.)

 May 2016